Extending APIs¤

 Events and hooks¤

 There are two kinds of events in Griffe: load events and analysis events.
-Load events are scoped to the Griffe loader.
+Load events are scoped to the Griffe loader (triggered once a package is fully loaded).
 Analysis events are scoped to the visitor and inspector agents (triggered during static and dynamic analysis).

 Load events¤